A multimode quasi-normal spectrum from a perturbed black hole: Consistency with the Kerr solution

 We repeat these analyses in $1\,\rm{ms}$ intervals between $t_{\rm ref} + [-9\,\rm{ms},\, 24\,\rm{ms}]$.
 We use Bayes factors to determine which model is most favored at each time step.
 For the model that includes the fundamental dominant harmonic (220) and its overtone (221), the Bayes factor is evaluated against the model with only the (220) mode.
 For models that include the (330) (or other sub-dominant modes), the Bayes factor is evaluated against the stronger of the (220) or (220)+(221) models.

-The Bayes factors for the various multimode Kerr models are shown in Fig.~\ref{Fig2:Bayes_vs_t}.
-Consistent with the agnostic results, we find strong evidence for the presence of the $(330)$ mode around $6\,$ms, with the Bayes factor for the $(220)+(330)$ model peaking at \BFthreethree{} one millisecond later, at $t_{\rm ref}+7\,$ms. The maximum likelihood ringdown waveforms at this time are shown in Supplemental Fig.~\ref{supfig:maxL_data}.
-Only moderate evidence is found for other fundamental modes, although at $19\,$ms after $t_{\rm ref}$ the most favoured model contains the $(220)$, $(330)$, $(440)$ and $(210)$ modes.
-Extending the analysis to earlier times, we find increasing support for the presence of the (221) overtone (see Supplemental Fig.~\ref{supfig:BF}), with the Bayes factor reaching a maximum at $t_{\rm ref}-5\,$ms. This would be consistent with the merger happening prior to $t_{\rm ref}$, in agreement with a recent reanalysis of GW190521.\cite{Estelles:2021jnz}
+The Bayes factors for the various multimode Kerr models are shown in Fig.~\ref{fig:Bayes_vs_t}.
+Consistent with the agnostic results, we find strong evidence for the presence of the $(330)$ mode, with the Bayes factor for the $(220)+(330)$ model peaking at \BFthreethree{} at $t_{\rm ref}+6\,$ms. The marginal posterior on the $(330)$ amplitude is peaked away from zero at this time with a value of $A_{330}/A_{220} = \ampThreeThree{}$; see Fig.~\ref{fig:amp_posterior}.
+The maximum likelihood ringdown waveforms at this time are shown in the Supplemental Material.

+A Bayes factor of $\sim 50$ should correspond to a false alarm probability of $0.02$.
+In Ref.~\cite{Capano:2022zqm} we validate this by repeating the analysis on a large number of simulated signals added to off-source data surrounding GW190521.
+There, we find that the distribution of Bayes factors in noise matches expectations; e.g., the probability of obtaining a maximized Bayes factor as large as $56$ from noise is $\sim 0.02$.
+Our quoted Bayes factor is therefore robust against background noise fluctuations.

+As can be seen in Fig.~\ref{fig:Bayes_vs_t}, the model that includes the (220), (330), and (210) modes is nearly as strong as the model with just the $(220)$ and $(330)$ mode in it, and is slightly favored at $t_{\rm ref}+18\,$ms, indicating some support for the presence of the (210) mode in addition to the (330).
+However, the ratio of evidences between the (220)+(330) and the (220)+(330)+(210) models is order unity --- i.e., the data is uninformative as to whether the (210) mode is observable \emph{in addition to} the (330).
+A model consisting of just the (220) and (210) is disfavored at all times compared to any involving the (330), as can be seen in Fig.~\ref{fig:Bayes_vs_t}.
+We therefore only claim detection of the (330) mode, and make no claim regarding the observability of the (210) mode.

-Figure \ref{Fig3:kerrconsistency} shows the redshifted mass and the dimensionless spin of the final black hole, measured with the $(220)+(330)$ Kerr model at $7\,$ms after $t_{\rm ref}$.
+Figure \ref{fig:kerrconsistency} shows the redshifted mass and the dimensionless spin of the final black hole, measured with the $(220)+(330)$ Kerr model at $6\,$ms after $t_{\rm ref}$.
 We find that the remnant black hole has a redshifted mass $(1+z)M_f = \estMf\,\mdot$ and dimensionless spin $\chi_f = \estSf$.

-If a quasi-normal model without overtones is used too close to merger, the resulting final mass estimate can be biased toward larger values.\cite{TheLIGOScientific:2016src,Giesler:2019uxc} Supplemental Fig.~\ref{supfig:BF} shows the stability of the final mass estimate between $6\,$ and $12\,$ms using the $(220)+(330)$ model, and its agreement with the mass estimate at earlier times using the $(221)$ overtone.
-This indicates that by this time the black hole has reached a regime of constant ringdown frequency, a requirement for the validity of linear-regime, quasi-normal modes.
+If a quasi-normal model without overtones is used too close to merger, the resulting final mass estimate can be biased toward larger values~\cite{TheLIGOScientific:2016src,Giesler:2019uxc}.
+We find the final mass estimate to be stable between $6\,$ and $12\,$ms using the $(220)+(330)$ model (see the Supplemental Material for plot).
+This indicates that by this time the black hole has reached a regime of constant ringdown frequency --- a requirement for the validity of linear-regime, quasi-normal modes.